nsetyo/nsetyo.me/src/content/posts/2025/05-12-disable-2fa-selfhosted-gitlab-console.md

 => {:status=>:success}
 ```

-That’s it — 2FA should now be disabled.
+That’s it, 2FA should now be disabled.